Farahbh/ML/README.md

-# Change - Academic Pathway Analysis and Employability Prediction Platform
+ Academic Pathway Analysis and Employability Prediction Platform

 ## Overview
 Change is an intelligent platform for analyzing academic pathways and predicting employability.
 It helps educational institutions support students in their professional trajectories through data-driven insights.